-In sum, Iraq thus detained Claimant from August 2, 1990 until September 12, 1990.
+In sum, Iraq thus detained Claimant from August 2, 1990, to August 28, 1990.

-(b) Threat: In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission determined that the Iraqi government threatened U.S. nationals in Kuwait and Iraq numerous times with continued detention.29 This included Claimant.30 Both Iraqi President Saddam Hussein and the Speaker of Iraq's National Assembly Saadi Mahdi made clear that American nationals (as well as those from numerous other countries) would not be permitted to leave.31
+(b) Threat: In its first decision awarding compensation for hostagetaking under the 2014 Referral, the Commission determined that the Iraqi government threatened U.S. nationals in Kuwait and Iraq numerous times with continued detention.32 Both Iraqi President Saddam Hussein and the Speaker of Iraq's National Assembly Saadi Mahdi made clear that American nationals (as well as those from numerous other countries) would not have been permitted to leave Kuwait and/or Iraq at that time.33 Claimant has thus established that Iraq threatened to continue to detain him.